build-on-aws/content/tutorials/eks-cluster-load-balancer-ipv4/index.md

 ## Overview

 This tutorial is the second part of a series on managing high traffic microservices platforms using Amazon EKS, and it's dedicated to exposing applications and creating an Ingress Group with the [AWS Load Balancer Controller (LBC)](https://kubernetes-sigs.github.io/aws-load-balancer-controller/).
-This tutorial shows not only how to expose an application outside the cluster, but it also introduces the concept of Ingress Group.
+This tutorial shows not only how to expose an application outside the cluster, but it also introduces the concept of Ingress Groups.
 It covers the following components:

 * **Authentication**: Utilize the pre-configured IAM Role for Service Account (IRSA) for the [AWS Load Balancer Controller (LBC)](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) with the [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq), ensuring secure communication between Kubernetes pods and AWS services.
 * **AWS LBC Setup**: Deploy the AWS Load Balancer Controller (LBC) on the Amazon EKS cluster, focusing on Custom Resource Definitions (CRDs) and the installation of the Load Balancer Controller itself.
 * **Sample Application Deployment**: Build and expose the “2048 Game Sample Application” on port 80, defining routing rules and annotations for an internet-facing Application Load Balancer (ALB).
 Utilize custom annotations for the ALB, specifically the ['scheme' annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/ingress_class/#specscheme) and ['target-type' annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations/#target-type), to instruct the AWS LBC to handle incoming HTTP traffic for IPv4-based clusters.
 For an Ingress Group, use the ['group.name' annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/ingress_class/#specgroup) to combine multiple Ingress resources under one ALB instance.
 To learn more, see [Ingress annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations/) in the AWS LBC documentation.

->Note that if you're still within your initial 12-month AWS Free Tier period, it's important to note that the Application Load Balancer (ALB) falls outside the AWS free tier, hence usage could result in additional charges.
+>Note that even if you're still within your initial 12-month AWS Free Tier period, the Application Load Balancer (ALB) falls outside the AWS free tier, hence usage could result in additional charges.

 ## Step 1: Configure Cluster Environment Variables